 An Italian adaptation of a story by Tolstoy: not what I expected to find on Amazon Prime, but finding unexpected things is one reason I like these streaming services.
 Night of the Devils is extremely atmospheric, serious and slightly hippy, with weird dubbing, about a supernatural being I’ve not come across until now: a “vurdalek”.
 Only snag was I found the plot a little difficult to follow, which is a damn shame: it was sumptuous in its production, and the cast very engaging.
 Perhaps I’ll try it again one of these days.(2.5 / 5)

 Terror (1978, UK), directed by Norman J. Warren

 This was the first film I’ve come across by Warren, and I’m so glad I did.
 From what I’ve read, he had a style of his own (though varied quality).

 Terror, which again I found on The Horror Channel, is a witchy/supernatural film that looks like a British whodunit.
 There are some great gory death scenes, some stylish women, and a couple of scenes which poke fun at other film genres.

 I’m going to watch out for more by Warren.
 I think The Horror Channel is showing Satan’s Slaves soon.(3 / 5)

-Keep in touch with my challenge here… and feel free to contact me on Twitter if you have “must see” suggestions for me.
+Check out the rest of my #100DaysOfHorror countdown, and feel free to contact me on Twitter if you have “must see” suggestions for me.